Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Contact Page

 - High resolution and large full width hero image of the hall.
-- Contact us title and speech bubble icon with a description of why to contact us
+- Contact us title and speech bubble icon with a description of why to contact us.
 - Contact form that should meet the following parameters:

 1. A Name input field that should be a requirement and if left out when clicking the submit button should display the error message “Please fill in this field”.